 - Handing instruments to the dentists during patient procedures

 - Educating patients on how to care for their teeth

 Dental assistants may also help assist the dentist with x-ray machines, impression materials, and anesthetics.
 Other common duties include billing patients, keeping track of payments, and ordering dental supplies.

-No matter which state you work in, you'll be required to have an associate degree in dental hygiene in order to work as a hygienist.
-Training can be completed in approximately 2 years.
+No matter which state you work in, you'll be required to have at least an associate degree in dental hygiene in order to work as a hygienist.
+Training can be completed in approximately two years.
 Every state requires you to be licensed.
 You will perform different tasks than dental assistants and are permitted to work more independently.